 \section{Performance benchmarks}

 In this section we test the performance (accuracy and speed) of our Matlab implementations of the generalized chi-square and ray-trace algorithms, against a standard Monte Carlo integration algorithm.
 We first set up a case where we know the ground truth, and compare the estimates of all three methods at the limit of high discriminability (low error rates) where it is most challenging (which occurs for computational models and ideal observers).
 We take two 3d normals with the same covariance matrix, so that the true discriminability $d'$ is exactly calculated as their Mahalanobis distance.
 Now we increase their separation, while computing the optimal error with each of our methods at maximum precision, and a discriminability from it.
 The generalized chi-square method is very fast (due to the trivial planar boundary here), and the ray-trace method takes an average of 40s.
 For a fair comparison, we use $10^8$ samples for the Monte Carlo, which also takes $\sim$40s.
 Each method returns an estimate $\hat{d}'$.
-Fig. \ref{fig:7_performance}a shows the relative inaccuracies $\lvert \hat{d}' -d' \rvert / d'$ as true $d'$ increases.
+Fig. \ref{fig:9_performance}a shows the relative inaccuracies $\lvert \hat{d}' -d' \rvert / d'$ as true $d'$ increases.
 With increasing separation, the Monte Carlo method quickly becomes inaccurate, since the error rate, i.e. the probability content in the integration domain, becomes too small to be sampled.
 The method stops working beyond $d' \approx 10$, where none of the $10^8$ samples fall in the error domain.